Sreejarai123/2nd-student/_posts/2023-10-23-college_board_quizez.md

 toc: true
 comments: true
 layout: post
-title: college board quizez
+title: College Board Review Ticket
-description: This is my 10-12 college board quizzes plan
+description: This is my college board quizzes
 type: tangibles
+courses: { compsci: {week: 7} }
+---

 ## How was the test
 - overall the test was good